-The Bioveterinary Science programme utilises a mixture of teaching and assessment approaches, which aim to support the student to develop comprehensive knowledge and understanding of the principles of animal health and disease.
+The Bioveterinary Science programme utilises a mixture of teaching and assessment approaches, which aims to support the student to develop comprehensive knowledge and understanding of the principles of animal health and disease.
 Learning opportunities are varied, with students able to put theory into practice using the campus animal facilities and real-life situations and events.
 The teaching and learning strategies employed within modules aim to develop graduates who can recognise trends and patterns, and propose justified solutions to problems related to animal health and disease.
+During each stage of their programme a student will be allocated an academic personal tutor.

-Students will experience a variety of assessments in the wide range of core and optional modules provided, including coursework, written examinations, oral presentations, project reports and practical skills logbooks.
-There will be a range of assessments at each stage to support students to build confidence in applying their written, oral, and practical skills as they progress through the course towards their final dissertation and to ensure they have the skills to excel in employment or further study.
+Students will experience a variety of assessments in the wide range of core and optional modules provided, including coursework, written examinations, oral presentations, case studies, project reports and practical skills logbooks.
+These assessments will be focused on the practical application of knowledge to Bioveterinary contexts and will include a 'live brief', i.e. an assessment directly linked to a current issue in industry.
+There will be a range of assessments at each stage that will scaffold students in their development: supporting them to build their own confidence in applying their written, oral, and practical skills as they progress through the course towards their final dissertation and to ensure they have the skills to excel in employment or further study.
+A combination of formative opportunities and summative feedback on assessed work will provide students with iterative guidance on how to improve.
 The programme will have the following distinct features for each stage of delivery:

 Foundation Stage: The focus will be on establishing clear underpinning knowledge and study skills to support students' progress through higher levels of the programme.
-Practical and academic skills will be enhanced, through a range of practical sessions and an internship in a chosen area of the campus e.g. Canine Hydrotherapy Centre or Animal Management Centre.
+Practical and academic skills will be enhanced, through a range of practical sessions and professional development activities.
 Students will learn in small groups to develop confidence, whilst working alone on projects to develop independent study skills in their own area of interest.
 Assessments are designed to support students to develop their academic skills to prepare them for the first stage of their chosen degree.
 They will gain feedback on oral presentation skills, written examinations and reports to allow them to enter the next stage confidently with the required attributes to achieve.
+Within the Foundation stage students are supported to adjust to studying at University through spiral induction and embedded academic personal tutoring activities that facilitate the development of skills essential to academic study and professional success.

 Stage 1: Delivery is focused on providing a scientific foundation to support students' academic and interpersonal skill development.
-To achieve this, stage 1 concentrates on the development of fundamental knowledge of animal health and disease, anatomy and physiology, and animal nutrition.
+To achieve this, Stage 1 concentrates on the development of fundamental knowledge of animal health and disease, anatomy and physiology, and animal nutrition.
 Students will learn how to assess animal health, with an introduction to behaviour and welfare as well as beginning to gain an appreciation of animal disease and biochemical processes.
 Intellectual skills are developed through lectures, seminars, practical sessions and academic workshops.
-Assessments are designed to support students' development in key academic skills appropriate to stage 1 by providing a range of assessment types that will support their progression through the programme.
-Laboratory reports, case study reports and examinations are a key feature of the assessments at stage one to replicate basic industry requirements and ensure they have the underpinning knowledge to progress to stage 2.
+Assessments are designed to support students' development in key academic skills appropriate to Stage 1 by providing a range of assessment types that will support their progression through the programme.
+Laboratory reports, case study reports and examinations are a key feature of the assessments at stage one to replicate basic industry requirements and ensure they have the underpinning knowledge to progress to Stage 2.
 Written skills will gain further feedback to allow students to build their intellectual skills to show they have gained the core skills to analyse and evaluate research and practice.